hmchen47/DataScience/Notes/p01-Bayesian.md

   + 'it is already common practice in medical statistics to interpret a frequentist confidence interval as if it did represent a Bayesian posterior probability arising from a calculation invoking a prior density that is uniform on the fundamental scale of analysis' -- P. Burton, 'Helping doctors to draw appropriate inferences from the analysis of medical studies'

 + Example 6 -- GREAT (continue): Bayesian analysis of a trial of early thrombolytic therapy
-  + the GREAT trial of early treatment for myocardial infarction
+  + the GREAT trial of early treatment for myocardial infarction (a.k.a. heart attack)

     <table style="font-family: arial,helvetica,sans-serif;" table-layout="auto" cellspacing="0" cellpadding="5" border="0" align="center" width=80%>
       <thead>